danielaLopes/pymab/README.md

 ## TODOs
-* Add implementation for softmax_selection, contextual_bandits, and bayesian_ucb
+* Add implementation for softmax_selection, and bayesian_ucb
 * Check why the thompson sampling is doesn't have amazing results with gaussian distribution (might just be how it works and not an error),
   * Check if it works better with other armed bandits
 * Test if algorithms are working with bernoulli distribution